 In October 2016, the Musée du Quai Branly—Jacques Chirac in Paris will inaugurate The Color Line: Les artistes africains-américains et la ségrégation (October 4, 2016–January 15, 2017), the first major exhibition in France devoted to the visual arts of the African-American community in the United States.
-This dialogue will feature the exhibition’s curator, French critic Daniel Soutif, in conversation with distinguished American scholar Richard J. Powell, author of titles including Black Art: A Cultural History (1997 & 2002) and Cutting a Figure: Fashioning Black Portraiture (2008).
+This dialogue features the exhibition’s curator, French critic Daniel Soutif, in conversation with distinguished American scholar Richard J. Powell, author of titles including Black Art: A Cultural History (1997 & 2002) and Cutting a Figure: Fashioning Black Portraiture (2008).

 - Richard J. Powell, John Spencer Bassett Professor of Art & Art History, Duke University

 - Daniel Soutif, Curator, The Color Line, Musée du Quai Branly—Jacques Chirac (October 4, 2016–January 15, 2017)